Project status: Closed

 Over the last 5 years, the City Renewal Authority has engaged with stakeholders (owners, businesses, and the broader community) regarding the revitalisation of the buildings.
 In 2019, the Authority conducted a community engagement process with targeted stakeholders about the potential for legislation to maintain the buildings (view the engagement report).

-You’re welcome to call or email us via the details on this page to discuss the plan before you provide a formal submission with your feedback.
-We will also send a letter to every property owner in December 2024.
+We welcomed you to call or email us via the details on this page to discuss the plan before providing a formal submission with your feedback.
+We also sent a letter to every property owner during the consultation period.

-Register to attend an online drop-in session to hear a short presentation about the plan and discuss your queries.
+We hosted an online drop-in session to discuss your queries.

 City Renewal will consider any written submissions received during the consultation period and make any revisions to the draft plan that the Authority considers appropriate.
-The Authority will then prepare a final version of the draft plan.
+We will then prepare a final version of the draft plan.

-Let us know your thoughts about the proposed Revitalisation Plan by 23 February 2025.
+Consultation on the Revitalisation Plan closed on 23 February 2025.

 Background information